“Bad libraries build collections, good libraries build services, great libraries build communities.”- R. David Lankes (An American Author)

-The mobile application industry is flourishing and with a whopping 1.85 million iOS applications and 2.56 million android applications, it is not going to slow down any time soon.
-Looking up to its coherently growing demand, companies are coming up with numerous tools and techniques to enhance the app developer as well as the user experience.
+The custom mobile app development industry is flourishing and with a whopping 2.2 million iOS applications and 2.8 million android applications, it is not going to slow down at any time soon.
+Looking up to its coherently growing demand, the companies are coming up with numerous tools and techniques to enhance the app developer as well as the user experience.

 1. Dagger 2